El3cTr0n1x/smart-meter-logger/README.md

-# Smart Energy Meter Logger & Analytics Dashboard
+# Smart Energy Meter Logger & AI-Powered Dashboard

-This is a university project to log and analyze energy data from a physical smart meter.
-The system is designed to simulate a multi-meter campus environment for demonstration purposes.
+This project is a university-level implementation of a full-stack smart energy monitoring system.
+It logs live electrical data from a physical Modbus energy meter, simulates additional meters for scalability, stores all data locally in SQLite, and provides an interactive Streamlit dashboard for analytics.
+A built-in AI assistant (Gemini Text-to-SQL) enables natural-language querying of the database.

-The project consists of two main components:
+The system consists of three core components:
-1. **`main.py` (Logger):** A robust Python script that reads live data from a physical Modbus meter.
-It logs this data as "Meter 1" and simultaneously generates live, scaled, and jittered simulated data for "Meter 2" and "Meter 3".
+1. **`main.py` (Logger):** Reads real-time electrical parameters from a Modbus RTU meter, computes interval-based energy values, and logs everything into SQLite.
+It also generates simulated data for additional meters.
-2. **`analytics_dashboard.py` (Dashboard):** A Streamlit web application that reads directly from the local SQLite database.
-It displays live metrics, historical analytics (by weekday, by hour), and detailed power profiles for all three meters.
+2. **`analytics_dashboard.py` (Dashboard):** A Streamlit UI that displays live metrics, historical trends, hourly and weekday analysis, and detailed time-series plots.

-This architecture replaces a previous, more complex system that relied on Firebase and a separate Flask API.
+3. **`chatbot_logic.py` (AI Assistant):** Uses Google Gemini to translate natural-language questions into SQL queries, executes them locally, and returns results or visualizations.

 ---

 ## ⚡ Features

-* **Live Data Logging:** Connects to any serial Modbus device to read registers.
+* **Live Modbus Logging:** Reads voltage, current, power, PF, and timestamps from a hardware energy meter using RS-485.
-* **Robust Energy Calculation:** Manually calculates `energy_wh_interval` from `active_power` readings, bypassing faulty meter registers.
+* **Accurate Energy Calculation:** Computes `energy_wh_interval` directly from power to bypass unreliable meter registers.
-* **Live Multi-Meter Simulation:** Reads from one real meter and generates live, realistic data for two additional simulated meters.
+* **Multi-Meter Support:** Simulates two additional meters for campus-scale demonstration.
-* **Local-First Analytics:** All data is logged and read from a local `campus_energy_multi.db` SQLite database.
+* **Local-First Database:** All data is stored and analyzed using SQLite (`campus_energy_multi.db`).
-* **Rich Analytics Dashboard:**
+* **AI Assistant (Text-to-SQL):** Converts English questions into SQL and answers them with real data.
+* **Interactive Analytics:**
-  * High-level KPI metrics (Today, This Week, This Month)
+  * KPI metrics for Today, This Week, and This Month
-  * Total consumption breakdown by meter
+  * Daily energy consumption charts
-  * Historical “Total Energy Per Day” bar chart
-  * “Day of Week” and “Hour of Day” analysis to find peak usage
+  * Hour-of-day and day-of-week usage patterns
-  * Detailed, zoomable power-draw graphs for any selected day
+  * Zoomable power-draw curves for any date

 ---

 ## 🧠 Technology Stack

-* **Core:** Python 3
+* **Language:** Python 3
 * **Logger:** `pyserial`, `paho-mqtt`
-* **Database:** SQLite3
+* **Database:** SQLite3 (WAL mode enabled)
 * **Dashboard:** `streamlit`
+* **AI Assistant:** `google-generativeai`
 * **Analytics:** `pandas`
 * **Plotting:** `plotly`